ndx-video/asciidoc-xml/README.md

 ## Distribution

-The project provides two distribution package types:
+The project provides four distribution package types:

-### CLI-only Package
+### 1. CLI-only Package

 Contains only the `adc` command-line tool.
 Ideal for users who only need batch conversion functionality.